 Pain and Suffering resulting from misdiagnosis

 Mrs. Smith from Liverpool successfully claimed compensation after being misdiagnosed with cancer.
-For two years, Client had been back and forth to GP but told her condition was just an infection.
-It was only after being admitted into the hospital did Mrs. Smith get correctly diagnosed with grade 4 stomach cancer requiring surgery, as well as other treatments.
-It was found the GP did not act quick enough and was negligent to refer her for scans which could have picked up the cancer at an earlier stage resulting in non invasive treatment.
+For two years, the client had been back and forth to the GP but was told her condition was just an infection.
+It was only after being admitted into the hospital did Mrs Smith get correctly diagnosed with grade 4 stomach cancer requiring surgery, as well as other treatments.
+It was found the GP did not act quick enough and was negligent to refer her for scans which could have picked up the cancer at an earlier stage resulting in non-invasive treatment.

 Negligent act of GP

 Our panel of medical negligence solicitors were able to assist Mr Harrington of Coventry, after being admitted to a hospital, following a fall in public.
 Advice from his GP after an x-ray was that he had only suffered a sprained ankle.
 After raising concerns for over 6 weeks, his GP eventually accepted to review his x-ray again and it came to light that he actually suffered a fracture to the ankle which had healed incorrectly over the period of time.
 This resulted in Mr Harrington having to undergo corrective surgery.

 How To Claim Medical Negligence In The UK

 The following piece of information explains how to claim for hospital negligence, NHS negligence or negligence against any healthcare provider in the UK.